Your Guide to Using Royalty Free Background Music in Your Video Editing

 Yes.
 In almost all situations, that is an emphatic yes.
 Let’s look at why this is true.

 Music is powerful.
 It grabs a viewer’s attention and sets the expectations of the audience.
 It also has an almost magical ability to affect the emotions of a viewer.
-Sad music can lead to blubbering into tissues.
+Sad music can lead to blubbering.
 Happy music can transform our mood from sour to joyful.

 In other words, the right music choice makes your video more compelling and creates a much greater emotional resonance with your viewers.